vthanh2/A-Corner-Of-Book/README.md

 (We have physical store, and the site shows customers whether what they're looking for at is available or not.
 And they can buy it online.)

 > User:
-* Administrator of A Books' Corner .
+* Administrator of A Books' Corner.
 * Consumers with the desire to find, consult and buy books.
 -----------------------
 ## Functions of the Website:

 > For User:
--	Customers can search for books based on name .
+-	Customers can search for books based on name.
--	Provide login/ sign up sessions for multiple users .
+-	Provide login/ sign up sessions for multiple users.
--	Rate products .
+-	Rate products.
--	Customers can comment about books .
+-	Customers can comment about books.
--	filter books by author name, tag .
+-	Filter books by author name, tag.
--	Sorting book by price, publish .
+-	Sorting book by price, publish.
--	Automatically recommend books to customer .
+-	Automatically recommend books to customer.
--	Customer can add books to cart, delete books from cart .
+-	Customer can add books to cart, delete books from cart.
--	Customers receive notifications from the website .
+-	Customers receive notifications from the website.
 > For Admin:
-- Product Management:
+- Product management:
-  * Add a new product .
+  * Add a new product.
-  * Delete a product .
+  * Delete a product.
-  * Update information of products .
+  * Update information of products.
-- Create users account
 - Update information of account.
-- Delete User / Disable User .
+- Product management:
+  * Delete a user.
+  * Disable a user.
-- Order Management .
+- Order management.

  ## Language Used:

+ - HTML5
- - HTML5.
+ - CSS
- - JVS .
+ - Javascript
- - CSS3 .
+ - Java

  ## GUI: